 pdf Demo Permit Mobile Home Move Permit Requirements Checklist 2023 (189 KB)

 |pdf Partial Foundation Permit Checklist 2023 (578 KB)|

 Building Inspections and Occupancy

 Visit Building Inspections & Occupancy for more information.

-The building permit must be posted on site until the work is complete.
+The building permit MUST be posted on site until all work is complete.

 Alberta Building Code 10-Minute Response Time

 The Alberta Building Code has changed to require some homes to use different construction materials and designs to improve fire resistance.
 For more information, visit Alberta Building Code Requirements – 10 Minute Emergency Response Time

 If you have further questions, please submit them to the Planning & Development Department using the following form.